typedb/typedb/docs/pages/documentation/2-building-an-ontology/hierarchical-ontology.md

 ## Wrapping up

 We could go into far more detail regarding our genealogy knowledge base but I will leave that to you.
-For the moment here is our more complex ontology to get you started on making your own deeper ontologies.
-You can find the ontology, the dataset and rules that accompany it, on Github in our [sample-datasets repository](https://github.com/graknlabs/sample-datasets/tree/master/genealogy-graph):
+For the moment here is our more complex schema to get you started on making your own deeper ontologies.
+You can find the schema, the dataset and rules that accompany it, on Github in our [sample-datasets repository](https://github.com/graknlabs/sample-datasets/tree/master/genealogy-graph):

 ```graql
 insert